Cannabis enthusiast and student of the art of solventless extraction

 Remove the hash from the freezer.
 It will be frozen into solid clumps, making it easier to handle.
 Take one puck-like clump at a time and pass it over the microplane or strainer, using the minimal amount of force required to finely break apart the frozen mass.
 The goal is to achieve the most sand-like consistency possible, which increases overall surface area of the hash.

-If using a rounded sieve/strainer, a spoon can be helpful in pressing the frozen chunks against the screen material, breaking down the hash clump and isolating individual trichomes as much as possible.
+Hold the frozen hash pieces between your fingers and scrape back and forth in quick, short strokes across the sieve, applying just enough pressure to push the hash through the sieve and into fine pieces.
+A spoon can be helpful in pressing the frozen chunks against the screen material, breaking down the hash clump and isolating individual trichomes as much as possible.
+Just remember to keep everything as cold as possible!

 Increasing surface area is the name of the game, as this helps the hash dry more quickly and thoroughly.
 It also allows the dry cardboard to more effectively help wick away moisture from the wet hash.